alphauslabs/blueapi/README.md

-_The design, structure, and CI is not yet final._
+_The design, structure, and CI are not finalized yet._

 ----